Day 1 - Transfer from Hanover, New Hampshire / Warm-up ride in Grafton, Vermont

 at Water's Edge.
 Take a seat in a rocker

 and enjoy the inn's location overlooking quiet Echo Lake.

-	We'll have dinner tonight at our charming inn, run by the
+We'll have dinner tonight at our charming inn, run by our

 infinitely capable—and personable—innkeepers, Tina and Bruce Verdrager.
 Before

 retiring for the evening, the inn's English pub may call you for a local microbrew

 Day 4 - Calvin Coolidge Homestead / Long Trail Brewing Company / Woodstock

 After breakfast, we'll pedal to the Calvin Coolidge

 Homestead in Plymouth Notch.
 On the way, you'll have an opportunity to ride up (and down, if you like) the short (0.3 mile), infamous "Hysteria Hill," making for great bragging rights when you return home.
 During our visit at the Calvin Coolidge Homestead, we'll hear the story of how